Goolugatup Heathcote - Museum

 Researching your Family History at Heathcote

-At Heathcote Cultural Precinct, we often receive questions about patients or staff connected to the former hospital.
+At Goolugatup Heathcote, we often receive questions about patients or staff connected to the former hospital.
 We have produced a booklet that contains a list of sources to help research family history through mental health records in Western Australia.